Nejcc/laravel-querylayer/README.md

 use Nejcc\LaravelQuerylayer\Facades\LaravelQuerylayer;
 use App\Models\User;

-// Create a repository for the User model
+// Get a repository instance for the User model
+// The same instance will be returned for subsequent calls with the same model
 $userRepository = LaravelQuerylayer::repository(User::class);

 // Basic operations